 Additional Domain Naming Considerations

-3) Avoid Branded Terms: Using trademarked or existing branded terms in a domain name can get you labeled as a cybersquatter, which is someone who registers a domain with a trademark to profit from or for malicious use.
+Avoid Branded Terms: Using trademarked or existing branded terms in a domain name can get you labelled as a cybersquatter, which is someone who registers a domain with a trademark to profit from or for malicious use.

-Got an idea to register a domain?
+Got an idea for registering a domain?
 Use Dynadot’s domain name search to register your domain in minutes.